knpuniversity/blog/rest-revisited.md

 # REST Revisited

-Two weeks ago, I wrote ":doc:`/blog/what-the-rest`", asking for help answering questions around REST that I thought were incomplete.
+Two weeks ago, I wrote [What the REST?](/blog/what-the-rest), asking for help answering questions around REST that I thought were incomplete.
 With all the beauty of REST and HATEOAS, I was coming across very real challenges and gaps when trying to write a tutorial on how to do it *well*.
 It seemed like there was